Dr Andrew Parker

 Professional qualifications, accreditations and memberships

 - Member of the British Association of Psychopharmacology

 Dr Andrew Parker’s postgraduate training was at The Maudsley and Institute of Psychiatry.
 Having qualified in medicine at Guy’s and St Thomas’ London, he also acquired degrees in psychology and philosophy of mind.

 As a consultant in the NHS (St George’s) until 2010, Dr Parker led an award-winning Assertive Outreach Team for psychosis and drug misuse.

-He has been working in independent (private) practise since 2007 with clinics at Nightingale Hospital and in the city.
+He has been working in independent (private) practice since 2007 with clinics at Nightingale Hospital and in the city.